Dr. Sara E. Diaz

 o: Canisius Hall Rm 312

 Sara E. Diaz earned her Ph.D. in Italian Studies from New York University with a dissertation entitled "'Dietro a lo sposo, sì la sposa piace': Marriage in Dante’s Commedia."
 Her research focuses on marriage and gender in late medieval and early modern Italian literature.
-She has published on a number of Italian authors, including Dante and Boccaccio, and is currently co-translating Margherita Costa’s 1641 comedy, The Buffoons, for “The Other Voice in Early Modern Europe” series (Toronto: Centre for Reformation and Renaissance Studies).
+She has published on a number of Italian authors, including Dante and Boccaccio, and recently co-translated Margherita Costa’s 1641 comedy, The Buffoons, for “The Other Voice in Early Modern Europe” series (Toronto: Centre for Reformation and Renaissance Studies).
+She is currently editing and translating Margherita Costa's 1639 Love Letters, again for the OV series.

 In addition to teaching all levels of Italian language, literature, and culture, Professor Diaz serves as Fairfield's Coordinator of Italian Language, Faculty Mentor for the Italian Club, and Internship Liaison for the Department of Modern Languages and Literatures.